Scalable solutions built on local impact

 Local Development = global knowledge transfer + local materials and labour

 MATERIA brings together the best minds from different disciplines to tackle local problems through the most efficient possible use of local resources.

 Through initiatives such as the USI Workshops organised in 2016 and 2018, MATERIA fosters a bilateral exchange between some of world-leading practitioners and the local communities with the best knowledge of traditional techniques developed around resources available in any given context.
 Among others, MATERIA has applied key Incremental Construction principles inspired by African communities’ traditional approach to self-building, Passive Ventilation measures that help reducing temperatures within buildings that can do without A/C, and the development of quality firebricks in a region reach in fine clay and the necessary coal to cook it.

 MATERIA and Kere Architecture have envisaged a new approach to design and construction of affordable housing which is able to cater for different needs and budgets while keeping the initial investment as low as possible.

-Through an incremental constructions system, MATERIA is able to provide houses modules delivered with all its structural components (roof, foundation, etc.) which can accommodate a future house expansion.
-The narrow central part of the building contains all infrastructural needs, such as the bathroom, the stairs and small corridors, passive air-conditioning and storage.
+Modular housing blocks are delivered with all its structural components (roof, foundation, walls, bathroom, kitchen, etc.) and with the potential for future expansion in line with the desire and budget constraints of the buyer.
+The narrow central part of each building contains all infrastructural needs, such as the bathroom, the stairs and small corridors, passive air-conditioning and storage.